Design Ideas for Wood Wall Panels

 Earthy living room with vertical wood wall panels, tan leather sofa, stone coffee table, and indoor tree

-Rich tan leather seating adds depth and contrast, while the stone coffee table anchors the scheme with a sense of permanence.
+Rich tan leather sofa adds depth and contrast, while the stone and glass coffee table anchors the scheme with a sense of permanence.
 A touch of greenery introduces freshness, emphasising the balance between modern living and a connection to nature.

 Chic living room with light wood wall panelling, curved sofa, and soft textures